silverhammermba/superuser/_posts/2013-03-01-programming.markdown

     # dd if=/dev/zero of=sevn bs=1 count=91

-This creates the 91 byte file `sevn` by copying the contents of the file `/dev/zero`, which is a special file containing just zero bytes.
+This creates the 91 byte file `sevn` by copying the first 91 bytes of the file `/dev/zero`, which is a special file containing just zero bytes.
 Now we can edit the bytes of this file:

     # hexedit sevn

-And you will see a screen like this:
+You will see a screen like this:

     00000000   00 00 00 00  00 00 00 00  00 00 00 00  00 00 00 00   ................
     00000010   00 00 00 00  00 00 00 00  00 00 00 00  00 00 00 00   ................